-Follow-Up - not less than 12 months after the completion of participation, as appropriate 1.9 The Contractor will provide follow-up by phone and in person for each participant.
+Grantee will provide follow-up by phone and in person for each participant.
 Each participant will be provided follow-up services for at least 12 months after they exit the program.
 Staff will work with all participants to track progress of individual and to provide any support, counseling/referrals as may be necessary.
 Case Managers will arrange additional support services, when necessary, and use these check-up calls as a way to conduct follow-up.
 Mentors should also stay in contact with Case Mangers to ensure clients are moving along with their ISS goals and such contact will be noted in the participants' files.
 Program operators are responsible for considering the level of intensity of the services provided and the needs of the individual in determining the corresponding appropriate level of follow-up services.
-The level of follow-up services must be sufficient to accomplish the performance goals and objectives outlined in this contract.
+The level of follow-up services must be sufficient to accomplish the performance goals and objectives outlined in this grant.
 Generally, more frequent follow-up services with measures of progress are less likely to be challenged and will result in better participant performance.
 However, a minimum of one contact or service per month is required while a participant is receiving follow-up services.